Biden starts major shakeup of ICE operations amid prediction of more migrant releases

 The Biden administration has launched its first major reorganization of operations at ICE, dividing the agency’s detention actions into two sections, with one devoted specifically to managing released migrants.

-Previously, the Custody Management Division had overseen migrants in detention as well as those released into communities but still facing deportation proceedings.
-Now that second group will be its own division, known as the Non-Detained Management Division, according to an announcement sent within ICE and seen by The Washington Times.
+The custody management division previously oversaw migrants in detention and those released into communities while waiting for deportation proceedings.
+That second group now will have its own division, the non-detained management division, according to an announcement sent within ICE and seen by The Washington Times.

-Corey A. Price, acting executive associate director at U.S. Immigration and Customs Enforcement, told employees they expect a future “expansion” of releases of migrants into communities in the future while awaiting their deportation cases.
+Corey A. Price, acting executive associate director at U.S. Immigration and Customs Enforcement, told employees they expect an “expansion” of releases of migrants whose deportation cases are pending.

 “Effective management of the national docket is critical to protecting national security, border security and public safety,” he wrote in an email describing the change.

-He named heads for each division, too.
+He also named heads for each division.

-The memo didn’t say what the staffing levels would be for each division, but former ICE Chief of Staff Jon Feere said the agency’s detention workload is down dramatically, so there are probably a lot of people who can be transferred.
-And he predicted that Congress, controlled by Democrats, will be eager to provide more money if it means more migrants can be released.
+The memo didn’t say what the staffing levels would be, but former ICE Chief of Staff Jon Feere said the agency’s detention workload is down dramatically, so a lot of people probably can be transferred.
+He predicted that Congress, controlled by Democrats, will be eager to provide funding if more migrants can be released.

 The Times has reached out to ICE for comment on its reason for the change.

-ICE currently averaged about 27,000 people in custody on any given day in July, down from more than 50,000 at the height of the Trump administration, before the coronavirus pandemic slashed numbers.
+ICE averaged about 27,000 people in custody on any given day in July, down from more than 50,000 at the height of the Trump administration, before the COVID-19 pandemic slashed numbers.

-Meanwhile, ICE tracks 1.3 million migrants out in the community awaiting court rulings.
-That figure is up 550,000 since 2018, according to the Transactional Records Access Clearinghouse.
+Meanwhile, ICE tracks 1.3 million migrants in the community awaiting court rulings.
+That figure has risen 550,000 since 2018, according to the Transactional Records Access Clearinghouse.

-“Increased oversight of the non-detained population is needed but if this develops into a massive case management division it’ll be a blatant diversion from ICE’s mission,” Mr. Feere said.
+“Increased oversight of the non-detained population is needed, but if this develops into a massive case management division, it’ll be a blatant diversion from ICE’s mission,” Mr. Feere said.

 At the height of the Trump era, ICE averaged more than 50,000 people in detention on a given day.

-The coronavirus pandemic and the change in administration has cut those numbers to an average of about 27,000 on any given day in July.
+The COVID-19 pandemic and the change in administration cut those numbers to an average of about 27,000 on any given day in July.

 Chris Crane, president of the National ICE Council, the labor union for deportation officers, said the move to split up custody operations brings more questions than answers.